 WORKING WITH AN ARTIST

 While working with an artist can be “customized”, it is also important to note the different styles that each artist focuses on.
-The art should call to you and does not necessarily have to “fit”’ with the aesthetic of your furniture, however you should make a plan for sizing depending on the wall size/location etc. If you are investing in a commissioned piece, it is important that you have it properly showcased.
+The art should call to you and does not necessarily have to “fit”’ with the aesthetic of your furniture, however we should make a plan for sizing depending on the wall size/location etc. If you are investing in a commissioned piece, it is important that you have it properly showcased.
 Many clients like having their artwork lit as a way of making it a feature of the room.
 You can also back light the artwork for another way to draw interest to the piece.

 Timelines for a commissioned piece vary depending on the artist, so be sure to ask upfront on timelines to avoid disappointment!